rancher/rancher-docs/docs/integrations-in-rancher/monitoring-and-alerting/rbac-for-monitoring.md

 |--------------------------|-------------------------------|-------|------|
 | View Monitoring* | [monitoring-ui-view](#monitoring-ui-view)    |    2.4.8+    |  9.4.204+ |

 \* A user bound to the **View Monitoring** Rancher role and read-only project permissions can't view links in the monitoring UI.
-They can still access external Monitoring UIs if provided links to those UIs.
-In order to access the Monitoring pane to get those links, the user must be a project member of at least one Project.
+They can still access external monitoring UIs if provided links to those UIs.
 If you wish to grant access to users with the **View Monitoring** role and read-only project permissions, move the `cattle-monitoring-system` namespace into the project.

 ### Differences in 2.5.x